pspacek/python-ldap/Doc/ldap.rst

    .. % -> None

-  This function returns the value of the LDAPObject option specified by *option*.
+   This method returns the value of the LDAPObject option specified by *option*.

 .. %%------------------------------------------------------------